 - Access to a computer or tablet in order to manage your live broadcast in Zype

 - A website or app where you can embed your live stream

-- A payment processor (e.g., Stripe or Braintree) in order to support subscription or transaction paywalls on your live broadcast.
+- A payment processor (e.g. Stripe, Braintree or Recurly) in order to support subscription or transaction paywalls on your live broadcast.
 You can read more about configuring your payment processor in Zype here.

 Getting access to your Zype Account

 In order to use Zype Live, you must have a Zype account in good standing.
 If you meet the customer prerequisites and are interested in working with Zype, please contact us here.

 If you already have a Zype account and need to log in, please go here and log in with your email / password credentials: http://admin.zype.com/